lyme-disease-dementia

 Inside Lyme Podcast Series

-This Inside Lyme case series will be discussed on my Facebook page and made available on podcast and YouTube.
-As always, it is your likes, comments, and shares that help spread the word about this series and our work.
-If you can, please leave a review on iTunes or wherever else you get your podcasts.
+This Inside Lyme case series is discussed on my Facebook page and made available on podcast and YouTube.
+As always, your likes, comments, and shares help spread the word about this series and our work.
+Please consider leaving a review on iTunes or wherever you get your podcasts.

 References:

-- Wormser GP, Marques A, Pavia CS, Schwartz I, Feder HM, Pachner AR.
+1. Wormser GP, Marques A, Pavia CS, Schwartz I, Feder HM, Pachner AR.
 Lack of Convincing Evidence that Borrelia burgdorferi Infection Causes Either Alzheimer’s Disease or Lewy Body Dementia.
 Clin Infect Dis.
-Nov 29 2021;doi:10.1093/cid/ciab993
+2021. doi:10.1093/cid/ciab993

 In your experience, what IV antibiotic (s) are best used for cognitive deficits from Lyme disease.
 I suffer from this myself and have always done IV ceftriaxone.